praman2s/youbot-py/source/index.rst

 ===========================================================

-* **The first stable release 1.0.0 will be made available on 15.01.2014** For the changes log, refer to :ref:`changelog`
+* **The first stable release 1.0.0 will be made available on 15.01.2014** For the changes happening, refer to :ref:`changelog`

 .. image:: youbot.png
     :height: 300